 Technology agnostic definition: Technology agnostic is a business strategy of aiming to be interoperable with as many other hardware and software systems, released by any other company, as possible so that customers do not feel locked into one vendor.

 Solink follows a technology agnostic philosophy, which means our platform is open to third-party hardware and software.
-If you already have security cameras in your retail store, then a technology agnostic loss prevention video surveillance software platform can reduce the cost of onboarding the tool.
+If you already have security cameras in your retail store, then a technology agnostic loss prevention video security software platform can reduce the cost of onboarding the tool.

 The Siegel Group saved money implementing Solink by using their existing cameras.
 Here’s what Ross Siegel, the Chief Information Officer, has to say: